jamesev15/guessing-game/README.md

 If you set up the token, GPT will give you a clue to find the secret number!

-To run the game just execute the command
+To run the game only execute the command

     $cargo run